lavollmer/portfolio-website/README.md

 ## Project Description

-A solo web development portfolio website created with React.js, TailwindCSS, Vite and JavaScript.
-The website has a modern interface and is user-friendly.
-The portfolio includes a Home Page, About, Projects, Technical Skills, Photography Gallery and Contact section.
-Each section was crafted with care and each section is constantly being updated or worked on.
+A modern and user-friendly web development portfolio website crafted with ReactJS, TailwindCSS, Vite, and JavaScript.
+This solo project showcases a sleek, user-friendly and mobile-responsive interface.
+The portfolio encompasses a Home Page, Navigation, About, Projects, Technical Skills, Photography Gallery, and Contact section.
+Each section has been meticulously created with care and is continuously updated to ensure an engaging experience.

 ## Table of Contents